 What is your service background and history?

-JG: I’m Jules, and am currently serving in the Royal New Zealand Air Force (RNZAF), as a Learning and Development Officer.
+JG: I’m Jules and I am currently serving in the Royal New Zealand Air Force (RNZAF) as a Learning and Development Officer.
 I love working for the NZ Defence Force and have completed just over 20 years with the RNZAF and three with the NZ Army, as a Territorial Soldier.